Tenants' Rights in Minnesota

 If you break your lease without the agreement of the landlord, the landlord may make you pay rent for the whole period of the lease unless the landlord is able to re-rent the apartment to another tenant.
 The landlord has no duty to try to find someone to replace you.

-You can legally break your lease if you have been a victim of domestic violence and you do 2 things:
+You can legally break your lease if you have been a victim of domestic violence, sexual assault, or stalking, and you do 2 things

 1. Give the landlord

-- A copy of an Order for Protection or a No-Contact Order and
+- A copy of an Order for Protection or a Harassment Restraining Order and

-2. Pay the rent for the month you move out and pay one additional month's rent.
+2. Pay the rent for the month you move out.

 Generally, a lease for a fixed period of time cannot be changed or ended until the ending date specified in the lease unless you and your landlord agree otherwise.